Is it possible that all over sudden D-Mannose doesn’t work for you? Especially if it seemed to work before?

-#1 Here is how D-Mannose works (when it does) under microscope
+#1 Here is how D-Mannose works (when it does) under a microscope

 In case if you are not familiar with a general concept of how E. coli interacts with D-Mannose, this is a primer for you: What’s D-Mannose and how does it work.
 This post will explain that E. coli could attach itself to D-Mannose and therefore is washed away from your bladder with urine.

 But how exactly E. coli attaches itself D-Mannose?
 Let’s zoom in.

 E. coli bacteria can express so-called “pili” (they are like tiny hairs sticking out of bacterias’ bodies).
 E. coli can potentially grow up to 16 different types of those hair-like appendages.
 However, there is only one type that “grabs on” to mannose (either the one on your bladder wall or D-Mannose in your urine).

 Unfortunately, scientists do not know what makes E. coli to grow one type of pili versus another.

 Fortunately, most of the harmful E. coli types that cause repeated UTIs grows that particular pili that we need in order for D-Mannose to work.
 But again, nobody knows why.
 As you can see, there is already plenty of room to speculate why D-Mannose doesn’t work for you but works for somebody else.

 If you have developed an acute bladder infection, it means that pathogenic bacteria are present in your bladder.

 Now, when you drink an antibiotic, let’s imagine it will kill 99% of bad bacteria.
 However, 1% that remained alive due to genetic mutation had some properties that allowed those bacteria to survive.